Local health officials report threats, vandalism and harassment during the pandemic, study finds

 Writing in the Journal of the American Medical Association in 2020, three doctors noted that political leaders could help tone down the rhetoric but that Trump and conservatives “have displayed hostility toward experts inside and outside of government.”

 “Social media amplifies such attacks, with the #FireFauci campaign providing an early template,” the doctors wrote.
 “Joining these attacks may be an easy outlet for people under stress from economic disruption and social isolation.
-One Facebook network of 22, 000 users organized protests on the front lawns of health officers.”
+One Facebook network of 22a000 users organized protests on the front lawns of health officers.”

 An analysis by Temple University’s Center for Public Health Law Research showed that by late last year, at least 19 states had restricted state or local authorities from safeguarding public health amid the coronavirus pandemic.